Topolyte/SQLiteZero/README.md

     let path = ":memory:" //or "/path/to/database.sqlite"

-    //Open or create a database at path with the default options let db = try SQLite(path)
+    // Open or create a database at path with the default options

+    let db = try SQLite(path)

-    //Use executeScript to execute more than one statement.
-Scripts don't take any arguments. try db.executeScript("""
+    // Use executeScript to execute more than one statement.
+    // Scripts don't take any arguments.

+    try db.executeScript("""
         create table person (
             id integer primary key,